 You will likely begin by learning all you can about your family from living relatives (both near and far) and from old family photographs and documents.

-Once you’ve gone as far as you can with that, you’ll need to consider how best to proceed – seeking out (and learning how to use) the many and varied internet search sites and databases, most of which you will need to pay to use; creating and managing a plan to ensure you stay focussed on your chosen line(s) of research; confirm, analyse and organise a plethora of information into a cohesive family tree – not forgetting at every stage to check, check and check again!
+Once you’ve gone as far as you can with that, you’ll need to consider how best to proceed – seeking out (and learning how to use) the many and varied internet search sites and databases, many of which you will need to pay to access; creating and managing a plan to ensure you stay focussed on your chosen line(s) of research; analysing and organising a plethora of information into a cohesive family tree – not forgetting at every stage to check, check and check again!

 And after that you still need to be able to set out and display this new found knowledge to share with the rest of your family.

-To help you avoid the inconvenience and uncertainty, treeSEARCH can navigate a path through the trees to discover who you are.
+To help you avoid the inconvenience and uncertainty, treeSEARCH can navigate a path through the forest to discover your tree.

 Discover the Who, Where & When of Your Ancestry